 Private property, residential or commercial property owners and occupants are required to clear the sidewalks abutting their property of snow or ice within 24 hours after the snow has stopped falling.
 This includes the corner crosswalk area for property owners with corner lots or those whose property abuts a midblock crosswalk.

 Violators who are reported to DPW will be issued a notice to clear the walk and will be assessed a special charge of $50.
-Property owners who fail to clear all sidewalk snow and ice within 24 hours after the property has been cited will be assessed additional special charges of $75 for the first violation, and $100 for a second violation and any violations thereafter, plus the cost of snow and ice removal if cleared by the City (City Ordinance 116-8).
+Property owners who fail to clear all sidewalk snow and ice, before the abatement contractor arrives, after the property has been cited will be assessed additional special charges of $75 for the first violation, and $100 for a second violation and any violations thereafter, plus the cost of snow and ice removal if cleared by the City (City Ordinance 116-8).
 The City is responsible for clearing approaches to alleys only; the City does not plow alleys.
-Sign up for electronic property notification of property violations through Enotify.
+Sign up for electronic notification of property violations through Enotify by utilizing location based subscriptions.

-Residents who own single family homes who are physically unable to clear the sidewalk in front of their home may apply to Sanitation for assistance with clearing the walk after a snowstorm exceeding 4 inches.
+Residents who own single family homes who are physically unable to clear the sidewalk in front of their home may apply for assistance with clearing the walk after a snowstorm exceeding 4 inches.
 Click here to learn more about special needs services.
+A $30 charge per event is assessed for this service.

 Public Sidewalks and Crosswalks